feast-dev/feast/docs/getting-started/concepts/permission.md

 {% endhint %}

 ## Definition examples
-This permission definition grants access to the resource state and the ability to query all the stores for any feature view or feature service to all users with role `super-reader`:
+This permission definition grants access to the resource state and the ability to read all of the stores for any feature view or feature service to all users with the role `super-reader`:
 ```py
 Permission(
     name="feature-reader",